MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-guidelines/code-optimization.md

 ### Eliminate N+1 problem

-The N+1 problem is a common issue in database queries where, instead of fetching all the required data in a single query, multiple additional queries are made to retrieve related data.
-This can lead to performance issues, as each additional query incurs overhead.
+The N+1 problem is a common issue in database queries where, instead of fetching all the required data in a single query, multiple extra queries are made to retrieve related data.
+This can lead to performance issues, as each extra query incurs overhead.

 A simple call like this to load a collection can generate N+1 calls to data source.